As a Church of England Academy, the Minster Trust for Education (MITRE) acts as the admissions authority for all its member school.

 Each year 55 places are reserved for children of families who regularly worship as part of a Church of England congregation.
 Applications for these places are very often successful and many children with these church places come from beyond our normal catchment.
+To apply for one of these places the supplementary application form must be completed alongside the local authority application form or in-year application form.

 Main school applications